ITSPaul/aspnet-identity-custom-users/README.md

 The **AspNetIdentity.WebApi** is an HTTP ASP.NET WebApi 2 service which acts as back-end for SPA frontend  **AspNetIdentity.Angular** built using Angular 5.

+Default users with passwords (e.g _SuperPowerUser_) are created in `AspNetIdentity.WebApi.Migrations.Configuration.CreateUsers`

 # Backend

 ## Custom UserManager and tables